VladimirDoktorov/exercise---repo/README.md

 # exercise---repo

 Repo made for exercises
-This will make a conflict!
+This will contein...
-Repo made for exercices
+Repository made for exerces.
-Making some changes here
+Hello, again!